The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Comparison with Simulations

 Before proceeding, we need to clarify some problems when measuring the galaxy morphology in SIMBA: the galaxies in these simulations generally exhibit very low galaxy concentrations, with $n$ not exceeding 2.
 According to \cite{dave2019simba}, the size of low-mass quenched galaxies in SIMBA is a notable failure of the current model, as their half-light radii are larger than those of star-forming galaxies, which contradicts observational trends.
 A larger radius usually implies a lower concentration, leading to elliptical galaxies that should have higher $n$ but obtaining very low $n$ values in the simulation.
 Nevertheless, we endeavor to incorporate the results from SIMBA in our analysis within the limited range of \( n \) it produces.

 Firstly, we use snapshots from TNG300 and SIMBA at two redshifts for the main analysis, $z=0$ and $z=0.55$ respectively\footnote{The latter is actually $z=0.556839$ for SIMBA, but denoted as 0.55.}.
 Figure \ref{fig:mn_siml} displays the relationships between the ${\rm S \Acute{e}rsic}$ index, \( n \), and the halo mass, \( M_h \), halo concentration, \( c \), and richness, \( \lambda \), for central galaxies in simulations.
 The properties of galaxies and halos are represented by scatter plots, with the linear fits represented by lines, and the 16-84 percentiles displayed as shaded areas.
+Note that, since there is a slight correlation between $n$ and $M_*$, we randomly remove galaxies at different $n$ to decorrelate these two parameters.
+As a result, the slope of the relationship in the leftmost panel of Figure \ref{fig:mn_siml} is zero, thereby avoiding the impact of stellar mass on other correlations between $n$ and halo properties.

+We also bin the galaxies into 3 groups in TNG300 and 2 groups in S100, and stacked their ESDs as in the observations.
+The results are presented in Figure \ref{fig:ggl_siml} with their best-fit curves.
+Similar to fitting individual halos, we assume that the central galaxies in the simulations are well-centered and treat \(M_h\), \(c\), and \(b_h\) as free parameters for fitting.
+The fitting results for \(M_h\) and \(c\) are shown as green and yellow squares in Figure \ref{fig:mn_siml}.
+Note that the error in the stacked fitting results represents the uncertainty of the average properties of halos, which is so small that it is almost invisible in the figure.
+The stacked fitting results are close to the best-fit solid lines of scatter points obtained from fitting individual halos, demonstrating the robustness of the stacking lensing measurements.

-Regarding the relationship between halo mass and $n$, we find that both TNG300 and SIMBA exhibit correlations, even though the correlation in TNG300 is weaker than our observational results (Eq.\ref{eq:kxm_all}).
+Regarding the relationship between halo mass and $n$, we find that both TNG300 and SIMBA exhibit correlations, also shown in the rising ESD in Figure \ref{fig:ggl_siml}.
+However, compared to observational results, halo masses from TNG300 are higher and their correlation with $n$ is weaker (Eq.\ref{eq:kxm_all}).
 While the S100 simulation shows a stronger correlation, considering its incorrect galaxy morphology, we only qualitatively analyze the trends.
 Both simulations demonstrate a positive correlation between $n$ and halo abundance $\lambda$, which is qualitatively consistent with our results (Figure \ref{fig:yang}).
 Moreover, we note that the correlations between $n$ and other galaxy and halo properties at higher redshift are weaker than those at lower redshift.